sonic-net/sonic-utilities/doc/Command-Reference.md

 **config interface vrf unbind**

-This command is used to ubind a interface from a vrf.
+This command is used to ubind a interface from a vrf/vnet.
-This will move the interface to default vrf.
+This will move the interface to default vrf/vnet.

 - Usage:
   ```